schoettl/bank-holiday-germany/README.md

 - `isPublicHoliday` has been renamed to `isGermanPublicHoliday`.
 - `isBankHoliday` now takes a `Holiday` instead of a `Day`.
+- The namespace changed from `Data.Time.Calendar.BankHoliday.Germany`
+  to `Data.Holiday.Germany`.
+- `fromDay` now returns a list of holidays instead of a `Maybe`.

 ### Why didn't you get the design right in the first place?